 Stoddarts Peerless Liquid began with the purchase of the secret formula for Champlin’s Liquid Pearl in 1875 by Thomas Stoddart.
 A face make-up made from Bismuth Oxychloride (used in cosmetics since the Egyptians), Precipitated chalk, Glycerin, Water, Color and Perfume.
 Incidentally when looking up Bismuth Oxychloride I found a GHS hazard statement attributing it to skin and eye irritation.

-Fun fact about Astyptodyne it was discovered by accident in 1906 at a turpentine plant.
-Apparently there was a steam pipe that burst and severely burned some workers, in their haste to flee building one of injured men fell in to a vat of pine tar.
+Astyptodyne is a salve that was discovered by accident at a turpentine plant in 1906.
+Apparently there was a steam pipe that burst severely burning some workers, in their haste to flee the building one of injured men fell in to a vat of pine tar.
 That man healed quicker and more completely than the other fellows.

 Also it’s still produced today! (www.astyptodynefirstaid.com)